 - 2017 Watershed Implementation Plans (WIP) Outcome: By 2017, have practices and controls in place that are expected to achieve 60 percent of the nutrient and sediment pollution load reductions necessary to achieve applicable water quality standards compared to 2009 levels.

 - ICPRB currently is involved in the development of the Phase 6 Watershed Model which will be used to calculate the load reductions expected from practices and controls in place.
 There may be opportunities to assist local governments to develop their WIPs, using our familiarity with CBP methods for assigning load reductions to BMP practices.

 - 2025 WIP Outcome: By 2025, have all practices and controls installed to achieve the Bay’s dissolved oxygen, water clarity/submerged aquatic vegetation and chlorophyll a standards as articulated in the Chesapeake Bay TMDL document.

 - The same ICPRB role for this Outcome as for the 2017 WIP Outcome.

 - Water Quality Standards Attainment and Monitoring Outcome: Continually improve the capacity to monitor and assess the effects of management actions being undertaken to implement the Bay TMDL and improve water quality.
 Use the monitoring results to report annually to the public on progress made in attaining established Bay water quality standards and trends in reducing nutrients and sediment in the watershed.

-- ICPRB currently is involved in building and maintaining the monitoring databases at CBP, has considerable expertise in analyzing those data, is active in CBP teams that analyze and explain trends in the data, and might have a role in communicating progress to the public.
+- ICPRB staff is currently is involved in building and maintaining the monitoring databases at CBP, has considerable expertise in analyzing those data, is active in CBP teams that analyze and explain trends in the data, and might have a role in communicating progress to the public.